Should You Major in A Foreign Language?

 - How are you going to pay your student loans?

-- Where are you going to work?
+- Where are, you going to work?

-Just for the record, foreign language majors are in huge demand…I mean HUGE demand.
+Just for the record, foreign language major jobs are in huge demand…I mean HUGE demand.
 To give you a quick fact check, the total number of Mandarin Chinese speakers in the world equates to 14.4%.
 The international value placed on a language is PRICELESS.
 The globe is quickly becoming more tight nit.
 The amount inter-cultural exchange that will take place within the next decade will be unprecedented.

 - UN Interpreter, UN Editor, UN Translator